qiaochen/LLM_RAG_papers/README.md

 	>    2) those in different domains;
 	>    3) meta knowledge of linguistics or conventional usage patterns for generating human-understandable discourses;
 	>    4) meta knowledge of behaviors such as instruct-following, prompt understanding etc.
 >- It can be noted that pretraining LLM bases is mainly for gaining knowledge in 1) & 3); domain-specific finetuning is mainly for 2); while instruct tuning is aiming at 4); Reinforcement learning from human feedback (RLHF) is for improving 3).
-In practice, different combinitions of th 2),3) and 4) may happen together.
+In finetuning practice, different combinations of   2), 3) and 4) mayh happen.
 >- __Questions__:
 	>     - Is it necessary to encode all the knowledge in parametric form?
 	>     - If not, can we decouple some knowledge component from the parameters?
 	>The most suitable candidate might be 2), especially those analogous to the knowledge we humans can query on the fly in dictionaries/encyclopedia.
 As for 3) & 4), they are more like meta knowledge analogous to the language and cognitive skills that are more innate to a human, which are also more frequently triggered, and hence better contained in the model parameters.
-Finally, in corporation with 3) and 4), a certain degree of common sense knowledge should be learned to support acceptable  behaviors of LLMs, thus knowledge in 1) is better contained in the model parameters .
+Finally, in corporation with 3) and 4), a certain degree of common sense knowledge should be learned to support acceptable  behaviors of LLMs, thus knowledge in 1) is better contained in the model parameters (fortunately, those pretra) .

 - [Retrieval-augmented generation (RAG)](https://arxiv.org/abs/2005.11401):
 	![](https://media.licdn.com/dms/image/D4D12AQHY76w85U8W5g/article-cover_image-shrink_720_1280/0/1695787886133?e=1717027200&v=beta&t=IyS5v27mnHUC1C9DWDq7ddJ-hFzndAxOAGcyNiuxHG8)